Mutesa-Cedric/c-programming/README.md

 # c-game
-this is a game made in c programming language. rules and regulations are followed
+This is a repo I use for c courses, practice and even exams.